elicia4/linux_notes/basics/updating.md

 all use different commands to install updates, they have the same design to how the process works.

-There is an index on you machine that you want to synchronize with the remote server.
+There is an index on your machine that you want to synchronize with the remote server.
 When you use a package manager on Linux, you call software from a remote server, but you first have to update the index so that the packages you have listed locally as being available are actually available on the remote